Arial-Z/Romaji-Renamer/README.md

   - Romaji-Renamer will export your Animes and TVDB/IMDB IDs from Plex with python plexapi
   - Then it will then retrieve their MAL/Anilist IDs from my mapping list https://github.com/Arial-Z/Animes-ID
   - Use the Anilist API and Jikan API to get metadata from Anilist and MAL
-  - Create and update a PMM metadata file to import everything in to your Plex when PMM runs.
+  - Create and update a Kometa metadata file to import everything in to your Plex when Kometa runs.

 ### Docker container avalaible here
 https://hub.docker.com/r/arialz/romaji-renamer